Richard Girard Morin

 Each one of these pieces of personal identification, which were carried by Bob Kent in his flight suit during that last mission, was in perfect, undamaged condition.
 When asked, "When were these documents returned?"
 "By whom and under what circumstances?"
 "How, when and by whom were they placed in his records?" and "Why was the family not notified when they were returned?"
 The Marine Corps had no answers.
 To date they still have no answers.

-In the October 4, 1973 issue of the Lowell Sun, the Department of Defense declared the missing pilot dead.
+In the October 4, 1973 issue of the Lowell Sun, it was reported that the Department of Defense had declared the missing pilot dead.
 Details were:

 In Memory of Marker at Arlington National Cemetery - notice the date is when the family was notified of Richard's 'death' by US Marine Corps as announced in the Lowell Sun article of October 4, 1973.